giorginolab/miniomm/README.md

 ```

-A simple, supercomputer-friendly OpenMM wrapper for common-case MD runs, with minimal dependencies.
+A simple, HPC-friendly OpenMM wrapper for common-case MD runs, with minimal dependencies.

 It works if it works for me.